rkiqbalhossen-hash/AndroRAT/README.md

-**Disclaimer** : This software is meant for educational purposes only.
+https://github.com/karma9874/AndroRAT.git**Disclaimer** : This software is meant for educational purposes only.
 I'm not responsible for any malicious use of the app.
 # AndroRAT

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)